 Finding a qualified esthetician has the potential to be just as stressful as searching for any other professional.
-Whether you’re hunting for an OBGYN, hairstylist, tailor, or any other service provider we want the BEST, right?
-And, like, right now…kthx.
+Whether you’re hunting for an OBGYN, hairstylist, or any other service provider we want the best, right?
+And, like, right now… kthx.

 We’re not just concerned with quality, value, and experience level, but we want our providers to have a good bedside manner.
 A bangin’ personality is the fluffy icing on top, it’ll seal the deal.
 I mean we’ve all experienced someone who comes across as a miserable cow, has an air of hating their job, or lacked the care and intent we’re paying for.
 Ain’t nobody got time for that, let alone paying for a lackluster treatment.

 You know why regular facials are important and you even have the tools needed to get a budget-friendly facial.
-Now I’m going to help you find the perfect esthetician!
+Now let’s help you find the perfect esthetician!

 Spoiler alert: finding a good esthetician isn’t as impossible as it may seem.
 There is no shortage of amazing estheticians out there, you just need to know how to find them.

 When in doubt, ask for the Lead Esthetician

 When in doubt, ask for the Lead Esthetician.
 Of course, this only applies to a spa setting, not solo skin therapists.
 The Lead is usually in charge of scheduling training for their team, which can lead to continuing education being a personal priority, keeping everyone’s mind fresh with new ideas and technology.
 They’re typically in charge of hiring, communicating with brands, and many other factors that bring opportunities to broaden knowledge.
 If a spa doesn’t have a Lead, ask for the most experienced esthetician.
 Usually, the staff will be honest.
 If they don’t know, it’s OKAY to ask the person on the phone to follow up with an answer.
 You’re investing time and money, be picky, ask questions.